A structural engineer inspection keeps structures safe and saves homeowners money. These inspections aren’t widely known about though.

 - Home remodeling

-#1 Discovery of structural issues
+#1 Discovering structural issues

-- Large foundation and wall cracks
+- Major foundation and wall cracks

-- Sagging, bowing, cracks, and slopes in floors
+- Sagging, bowing, cracked, or sloped floors

 - Ceiling cracks and loose drywall